 You are not to profane my holy name; on the contrary, I am to be regarded as holy among the people of Isra'el; I am Adonai, who makes you holy, (Leviticus 22:32)

-- To write it in places where it can be defiled such as clothing that go in the dirty laundry bin or a car bumper where it will be soiled by dirt and mud.
+- To write it in places where it can be defiled such as clothing that will end up in the dirty laundry bin, or a car bumper where it will be soiled by dirt and mud.

 - Perjury (Exodus 20:7;13)